SafetyCulture/safetyculture-sdk-python/README.md

 ```

 ###  Basic Usage of the Exporter script
-1. To initialize a basic config file, type:
+1. To initialize a basic configuration file, type:
 ```
 $ safetyculture_audit_exporter --setup
 ```
-* You will be prompted for a SafetyCulture username and password which will be used to generate an API token.
+* You will be prompted for a iAuditor username and password which will be used to generate an API token.
-Note that the login information will not be saved in any capacity.
+Note that your credentials will not be saved in any capacity.
-* A basic config file will be auto-generated.
-A config file is necessary to run the Exporter script.
+* A basic configuration file will be auto-generated.
+A configuration file is necessary to run the Exporter script.
-The config file will be named `config.yaml` and be placed in a folder named `SafetyCulture Audit Exports`
+The configuration file will be named `config.yaml` and be placed in a folder named `iAuditor Audit Exports`
-2. Navigate into the `SafetyCulture Audit Exporter` folder
+2. Navigate into the `iAuditor Audit Exporter` folder
 3. To start exporting audits in PDF format, run the following command
 ```
 $ safetyculture_audit_exporter